 Abstract

-Alginate decoration with more than one type of biomolecule is becoming a prevalent process in the pursuit to turn alginate hydrogels into synthetic Extra Cellular Matrices (ECMs).
-Here we present a systematic study of the structure-physical properties-function relationship of Alginate-G4RGDY-Heparin aqueous solutions and hydrogels.
-SAXS and rheology were utilized to characterize the systems’ nanostructure, viscosity (of the solutions) and storage modulus (of the hydrogels), and the bioactivity of these gels was explored by evaluating their ability to sustain the release of vascular endothelial growth factor (VEGF).
-We show that the mode and order of conjugating the heparin and the peptide to the alginate backbone greatly affect the modified alginate hydrogels structure-properties-function relations.
+Alginate decoration with more than one type of biomolecule is becoming a prevalent process in the pursuit to turn alginate hydrogels into synthetic extracellular matrices (ECMs).
+Here we present a systematic study of the structural-physical properties-function relationship of alginate-G4RGDY-heparin aqueous solutions and hydrogels.
+Small-angle X-ray scattering (SAXS) and rheology were used to characterize the systems’ nanostructure, viscosity of the solutions, and storage modulus of the hydrogels.
+The bioactivity of these gels was explored by evaluating their ability to sustain the release of vascular endothelial growth factor (VEGF).
+We show that the mode and order of conjugating the heparin and the peptide to the alginate backbone greatly affect the modified alginate hydrogels’ structure-properties-function relations.
 Moreover, we show that a detailed structural analysis of the conjugated architecture in solution can be used as a tool to adapt the properties of alginate-heparin-peptide hybrid hydrogels.

 Introduction

-Alginate is a linear, hydrophilic, polysaccharide biopolymer consisting of β-D mannuronic and α-L guluronic acid blocks which occur in the cell walls of brown seaweed (1).
-Alginate hydrogels have been proven to be promising scaffolds for tissue regeneration and repair (2-4) (for bone (5), skin (6) and nerve regeneration (7, 8)).
-An emerging trend in designing such scaffolds is recapitulating the natural ECM traits by installing motifs capable of providing biochemical stimuli (9, 10).
+Alginate is a linear, hydrophilic, polysaccharide biopolymer consisting of β-D mannuronic and α-L guluronic acid blocks, which occur in the cell walls of brown seaweed.1 Alginate hydrogels have been proven to be promising scaffolds for tissue regeneration and repair2-4 for bone,5 skin,6 and nerve regeneration.7-8 An emerging trend in designing such scaffolds is recapitulating the natural extracellular matrix (ECM) traits by installing motifs capable of providing biochemical stimuli.9-10

-Functionalization of alginate hydrogels is often achieved by covalently attaching bioactive molecules (e.g. peptides, proteins etc.) to the alginate backbone (11-13).
-While the pioneering work in creating alginate synthetic ECMs focused on binding single peptides to the alginate backbone; the first being the G4RGDS peptide (12); Nowadays, researchers focus on creating multifunctional hydrogels by functionalizing the alginate with more than one type of biological molecule (14).
+Functionalization of alginate hydrogels is often achieved by covalently attaching bioactive molecules (e.g., peptides, proteins, etc.) to the alginate backbone.11-13 The pioneering work in creating alginate synthetic ECMs focused on binding single peptides to the alginate backbone, the first being the G4RGDS peptide;12 nowadays, researchers focus on creating multifunctional hydrogels by functionalizing the alginate with more than one type of biological molecule.14

-The amount and identity of the attached biomolecules are crucial for the scaffolds’ bioactivity, however, they are not the only factors determining its functionality.
-The scaffold’s stiffness as well as the ligand’s availability (e.g. density) have been shown to dictate the magnitude and arrangement of intracellular forces, hence affecting the materials’ cellular response to them (11, 15, 16).
-Therefore, understanding the structure-function relationship of multicomponent alginate hydrogels is an important step towards bettering their rational design.
+The amount and identity of the attached biomolecules are crucial for the scaffold’s bioactivity; however, they are not the only factors determining its functionality.
+The scaffold’s stiffness as well as the ligand’s availability (e.g., density) have been shown to dictate the magnitude and arrangement of intracellular forces, hence affecting the materials’ cellular response to them.11,15-16 Therefore, understanding the structure-function relationship of multicomponent alginate hydrogels is an important step toward bettering their rational design.

-In previous studies we have shown that covalently linking an RGD containing peptide to an alginate backbone affected the conformational state of the individual chain as well as chain assemblies of alginate in aqueous solutions (17, 18).
-We have shown that the amount of bound peptide determines the behavior of a polysaccharide peptide conjugates in solution, regardless of the specific nature of the polysaccharide (18).
-Furthermore, we have demonstrated that the sequence of the conjugated peptides is a significant factor in tuning the stiffness of the alginate/peptide hybrid hydrogels (19).
+In previous studies, we have shown that covalently linking a peptide that contains RGD to an alginate backbone affected the conformational state of the individual chain as well as chain assemblies of alginate in aqueous solutions.17-18 We have shown that the amount of bound peptide determines the behavior of polysaccharide-peptide conjugates in solution, regardless of the specific nature of the polysaccharide.18 Furthermore, we have demonstrated that the sequence of the conjugated peptides is a significant factor in tuning the stiffness of the alginate/peptide hybrid hydrogels.19

-Here, we aim to study the structure-function relationship of multifunctional alginate hydrogels, i.e. hydrogels composed of alginate chain decorated with more than one type of biomolecule.
+Here, we aim to study the structure-function relationship of multifunctional alginate hydrogels, i.e., hydrogels composed of an alginate chain decorated with more than one type of biomolecule.
 To this end, we chose to covalently bind to the alginate backbone both the G4RGDY peptide and heparin.